-So I signed into my AncestryDNA account.
-I had no idea what to expect but I did assume the results would clear up a question or two.
+I signed into my AncestryDNA account with no idea what to expect but I did assume the results would clear up a question or two.
 At this stage, nothing could be further from the truth, which is why it has taken a while to provide this update.

 When you log into your AncestryDNA account your dashboard has two primary sections: your ‘Estimated Heritage’ graph (see mine below), which you can click on to reveal more detailed information, and your ‘DNA Matches,’ people who the system automatically links you to due to a shared ancestor.*